mnsayyam/TMKT-DLS-2.0/README.md

- Scenario: Admin can filter/sort all colums
+ Scenario: Admin can filter/sort all columns

- Given: I apply filter/sort on any colums
+ Given: I apply filter/sort on any columns
    Then: apply filter/sort on that column

  Scenario: Admin can assign one or more leads to agent

+ Given: I need to assign multiple leads
- Given: I can group or select multiple leads in the hands-on table via checkboxes
+ I can group or select multiple leads in the hands-on table via checkboxes
    Then: assign each row or selecting all in the current filtered view

  Given: I assign agent to a group of leads
    Then: agent will be assigned to a group of leads

+ Scenario:Leads should be sortedon priority basis
+ Given: The leads have priority 1-5 assigned to them
+ Then: The leads should be sorted in hands-on table on priority 1-5

  Scenario: Admin can Assign priorities (the order in which the leads are called) order of leads in a list

- Given: I can assign prioritiesB
+ Given: I can assign priorities
    Then: I will be able to group or select multiple leads in the table via checkboxes against each row or selecting all in the current filtered view

  Given: I can assign priorities